 Take the common Stinging Nettle, for example, these plants as well as being a real butterfly magnet, are edible and are a really good blood cleanser.
 Full of iron and actually delicious and versatile.
 Pick the tops (carefully engage mentally with the plant and ask permission for the highest good!) up until about the end of June, the new tender shoots are best.
 Soak in Olive Oil to remove the sting!
 Then add to salads. or seep in boiling water, strain and drink.
 Can also be added to soups or stews or added, finely chopped to bread in the kneeding process, or just before baking.
 Yummy!

 Another over-looked plant is the humble dandelion.
-Eat the tender young leaves in salads as a wonderful kidney cleanser, also rich in Vitamin K and many trace elements, the roots also make a decent coffee substitute!
+Eat the tender young leaves in salads as a wonderful kidney cleanser, can help cure cystitis and skin acne!
+Also rich in Vitamin K and many trace elements, the roots also make a decent coffee substitute!
 Don't zap them with Round-up!
 Even if you don't want them, they are a great source of nectar for the bees.

 Hay-fever, or been bitten by midges?
 Plantain is the plant for you!
 Squeeze the bruised leaves over an insect bite (or nettle sting!) or make into a tea to ward off allergies.
 Make a poultice of plantain by bruising the leaves and applying to the rashes, stings and bites.